FAQ ‒ About the Bookmaking Competition

 4. How is the Bookmaking Competition organized?
 What are the prizes?

 The competition is divided into three levels: grades 3 through 5, grades 6 through 8, and grades 9 through 12.
-Individual schools can have the students in multiple classes create their own books.
+A number of classes in a school can participate.
 After the books are completed, one book is selected as the school-wide winner, which the principal submits to the Department of Education.
-From these, a jury selects five borough-wide winners and one city-wide winner at each level.
+(The rest can be displayed and celebrated within the school.)
+From the books submitted, the jury selects five borough-wide winners at each level and one city-wide winner at each level.
 All the winners receive an Ezra Jack Keats medal; the city-wide winners also receive $500, and the borough-wide winners, $100.)
 The teachers or librarians who advised the borough- and city-wide winners are recognized with a medal and a certificate of their own.

 5. What are the deadlines?

 Specific deadlines are announced in the fall of each academic year and can be found on the Bookmaking Competition page of the Department of Education website.
 Generally, books from participating schools (one per school) to the Department of Education are submitted near the end of January.
-The judging takes place in mid-February, and the winners are notified in mid-March.
+The judging takes place in mid-February, and the winners are notified soon after.

 6. What do the students write about?